Google

 Artificial Solutions

-Of course you can buy chemical solutions which you sprinkle around your plants, to kill slugs and snails.
-It’s a quick and easy solution.
+Of course, you can buy chemical solutions which you sprinkle around your plants, to kill slugs and snails.
+It’s a quick and easy solution (for us).

 But I don’t want chemicals in my garden, and especially not around food I’m going to eat.